Company Formation in Colombia

 test-separator

-• Passport: A clear copy of the foreigner's valid passport.
-Some notaries or entities might also request an apostilled or legalized copy.
+• 1.
+Valid Passport: A clear copy of the foreign investor's passport.
+Some authorities may request an apostilled or legalized copy.

-• Foreign Investment Registration: Before making any initial capital contributions, foreigners must register the foreign investment with the Banco de la República (Central Bank).
-After making the capital contribution, the foreigner will receive a Certificate of Foreign Direct Investment.
+• 2.
+Foreign Investment Registration: Before contributing capital, foreign investors must register their investment with the Banco de la República (Central Bank).
+Upon approval, they receive a Foreign Direct Investment Certificate.

-• Power of Attorney: If the foreign investor is not in Colombia to handle the incorporation proceedings directly, a power of attorney (duly apostilled or legalized) should be granted to a representative in Colombia.
+• 3.
+Power of Attorney (POA): If the investor is not in Colombia, a duly apostilled power of attorney must be granted to a legal representative to handle the company formation process.

-• Business Name Verification: Before registering a company, you need to ensure the chosen business name is available.
-This involves a name search and reservation with the local Chamber of Commerce.
+• 4.
+Business Name Verification: Before registering the business, the chosen company name must be verified and reserved with the Chamber of Commerce.

-• Articles of Incorporation: This document specifies the nature of the business, its purpose, duration, capital structure, and other essential details.
-It must be registered with the Chamber of Commerce.
+• 5.
+Articles of Incorporation: This document defines the legal structure of the business, including its purpose, capital, and operational framework.
+It must be officially registered with the Chamber of Commerce.

-• Tax Registration: After registering with the Chamber of Commerce, the company must obtain a Tax Identification Number (NIT) from the Dirección de Impuestos y Aduanas Nacionales (DIAN), which is the national tax authority.
+• 7.
+Tax Registration (NIT): Once the company is registered, it must obtain a Tax Identification Number (NIT) from the Dirección de Impuestos y Aduanas Nacionales (DIAN) for tax compliance.

-• Bank Account: While not a document for the company's incorporation, having a corporate bank account is a practical necessity.
-Banks may have their own specific requirements for foreigners, such as additional forms or proof of the source of funds.
+• 8.
+Corporate Bank Account: While not required for incorporation, opening a corporate bank account is essential.
+Banks may have specific requirements for foreign-owned companies.

 test-separator